What is Classical:NEXT?

 The international meeting and platform for all art music professionals

-Classical:NEXT is the global networking and exchange hub dedicated exclusively to classical and art music, for all professionals – artists, managers, presenters, orchestras, labels, educators, press, media, publishers and more.
+Classical:NEXT is the global networking and exchange hub dedicated exclusively to classical and art music, for all professionals – artists, managers, presenters, orchestras, labels, educators, press, media, filmmakers, publishers and more.

 Classical:NEXT consists of an interactive conference, project pitches, showcase concerts, expo, innovation award and networking.

 We help the global scene optimise what this art form is and can be, as well as how it is presented, disseminated and received.
-We believe in planting seeds for postive change: Change for audiences, for society and for the professional art music ecosystem.
+We believe in planting seeds for positive change: Change for audiences, for society and for the professional art music ecosystem.
 We strive to unite all professionals who identify with classical and art music, providing them with a place to meet and connect, do business, brainstorm, create and be inspired.

 A unique music meeting, which is..